publiclab/plots2/doc/GCI_MENTOR_GUIDELINES.md

 1. Solve a [fto issue](https://code.publiclab.org/).
 Provide the link to the first timer issue's pull request (PR) once it's merged.

 2. Solve a [help-wanted issue](https://github.com/publiclab/plots2/labels/help-wanted).
-Help wanted issues are issues which are not labelled as `gci-candidate` neither as `fto-candidate` nor as `first-timer-only`.
+Help wanted issues are issues which are not labelled as `gci-candidate` neither as `fto` nor as `first-timer-only`.
 Provide link to such issues' merged PR.

 **(Make sure you claim the issue first by commenting on issue you are planning to solve).
 This is very important.**